cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 title: Route to different pages in the application
 parent: /courses/full-stack
 date: 2022-11-02
-modified: 2022-11-05
+modified: 2022-11-11
+abstract:
-abstract: You will build the mechanism to create accessible page routes and access them via a navigation menu.
+  In this chapter, you will use the react-router-dom to manage your routes and navigate to different pages using a navigation menu bar.
 ---

 ## Objectives

-1. Expose routes so that different pages are accessible.
+1. Make pages available using `react-router-dom`.
-1. Create anchors to link to access these pages.
+1. Create a navigation menu bar to render links for the different pages.

-## Install dependency
+## Dependency

 You need to install an npm package called [react-router-dom][react-router-dom] that will manage your routes in React for you.